percona/community/content/blog/2023-02-06-node-metrics-container.md

 >On some systems, the timex collector requires an additional Docker flag, --cap-add=SYS_TIME, in order to access the required syscalls.

 So right away, we can see that additional privileges are needed.
-More interestingly, access to the `/proc` and `/sys` is required, but to the whole `/`.
+More interestingly, not only access to the `/proc` and `/sys` is required, but to the whole `/`.
 Also, some additional capabilities are needed.

 If we will look briefly at the `node_exporter` code, we will indeed find different technics it uses to gather data: